TheAliLab/My-Projects/README.md

 # My-Projects
 This repository contains most of my projects as TXT files, please look at my project description to check if it's what you're looking for.

-1- Data-Structers Project:  Matching DNA pairs (2 starnds of DNA ) and compute simularity
+1- Data-Structers Project:  Matching DNA pairs (2 starnds of DNA )

 2- Algorithm Project: preformed the convex-hull algorithm + GUI.